wp-plugins/rencontre/readme.txt

 = 1.2 =
 14/09/2014 :

-* Multilingual Countries with Admin panel to add or change countries and regions
+* Multilingual Countries with Admin panel to add or change countries and regions.
-* Fix HTML format in e-mail
+* Fix HTML format in e-mail.
-* Fix some bugs
+* Fix some bugs.
-* Add some translations in Admin part
+* Add some translations in Admin part.

 16/09/2014 : Update 1

 * Fix conflict with Yop-Poll.

+18/09/2014 : Update 2

+* Add Danish language (thanks to C-FR.net).
+* Add pagination in search result.
+* Fix bug in country select (sort in all languages).
+* Fix incompatibility with some servers for the small copyright on members photos.

 = 1.1 =
 19/06/2014 :